azharmca08/assignment/README.md

 # assignment
 Evolent assignment project

-This is simple spring boot assignment project. that you can exceute this application by importing in STS and simply run this application and below are the End points.
+This is simple spring boot assignment project. that you can execute this application by importing in STS and simply run this application and below are the End points. using H2 Database as in-memory Database.

 To add contacts one -by - one  :
 Method/URL -  POST  :   http://localhost:8080/api/contact